 Exercise releases endorphins, which are a type of feel-good chemical naturally produced by the body.

 Regular exercise that releases these endorphins can help to relieve depression symptoms more successfully and for a longer time than antidepressants.
 Walking fast for 35 minutes a day, five times a week can have a distinct impact on the symptoms of depression.

-Whether a love of sports means becoming a professional athlete or entering a sports program such as master’s degree in coaching, sports-lovers can turn their passion into a career.
-In a sports degree program, lessons focus on coaching of athletics to teach students technical and leadership skills that are necessary to maximize a sport team’s performance.
+Whether the love of sports means becoming a professional athlete or entering a sports program such as a master’s degree in coaching, sports-lovers can turn their passion into a career.
+In a sports degree program, lessons focus on coaching athletics to teach students technical and leadership skills that are necessary to maximize a sports team’s performance.